RyanCarrier/GoBenchmarkTalk/README.md

 This would cause 75 and 25 to collide, finding our sum to 100.
 ##### Method A2

-Same as Generic method A but using an array instead of map.
+Same as generic method A but using an array instead of map.
 ### Method B

 Sort the array of coins, then work from the outside in until you find a match.

-(Note: Due to the CreateCases being designed lazily, this method is ALWAYS worst case scenarioß)
+(Note: Due to the CreateCases being designed lazily, this method is ALWAYS worst case scenario)

 ### Method C